hxwang/Security-Summary/MTD/tech/readme.md

   - used to avoid jammers [[Green15]](http://arxiv.org/pdf/1404.6785.pdf)

 ### Category 2: System Level MTD
+- Hardware-based
+  - Processor, FPGA
+- Software-based
+  - Application, OS, Data
     - Periodiacallly change the operating of a system that provides a critical service, to make it harder for attackers to exploit a specific OS's known vulnerabilities. [[Mrco-2014]](http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=6798537)

 ### Category 3: Application Level MTD